Monadel49/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that prints the absolute path name of the current working directory
+pwd print current working directory ls Display the contents list of your current directory.